 You can keep sourdough discard for up to one week.
 After that point, there is a higher risk of bad bacteria, and you should either compost or throw it away.

-I recommend feeding your starter once per week.
+I recommend feeding your starter at least once per week.
 Check out this post for an in-depth guide on how to feed sourdough starter.

-Using sourdough discard in a recipe will give it a slight sour tang (like sourdough bread), and give it an additional lift from the natural yeast.
-If you make a plain focaccia, and then you make the same recipe but add sourdough discard, the sourdough discard version will be fluffier and rise more than the original version.
+Using sourdough discard in a recipe will give it a slightly sour tang (like sourdough bread), and give it an additional lift from the natural yeast.